niki4810/demo-git/README.md

 # demo-git
 a demo git repo

+editing from ui tool
-this is edit from version2  branch
+is edit from version2  branch
-2) asdfad
+asdfad

 1) Adding new content.
 I am editing this file.
 Git is cool!!!.